Groundhog Control, Trapping & Removal Services

 We can rid you of Groundhog problems safely and efficiently

-Groundhogs are large rodents that are found throughout much of the eastern United States and into parts of Canada and Alaska.
+Groundhogs (or woodchucks) are large rodents that are found throughout much of the eastern United States and into parts of Canada and Alaska.
 Groundhogs are typically around 5-10 lbs in weight and anywhere from 15 to 30 inches long.
 When they see, smell, or hear an observer, groundhogs may seek refuge in one of their underground burrows.
 Groundhogs are herbivores, eating mostly grass, berries, and clovers.

 If you have noticed groundhogs destroying your property with their constant burrowing and grass eating, then it may be time to call the experts at Trutech for some help.
 Our team of licensed specialists have the skills and tools necessary to conduct a humane groundhog removal or control of your property.
 At Trutech, we care about all animals, big or small.
 We even love the animals that burrow underneath the ground.